Statement of Intent

 If a child has been absent from school for 2 weeks with no reason given, or if they have moved and no new school has contacted Kilmorie, a referral is made to the CME team.

 At Kilmorie Primary School the register is taken at 9.00 am and 1.00 pm (Reception – Year 2) or 1.30 pm (Year 3 – Year 6).
 Pupils arriving after these times must enter school by the main entrance and report to our pastoral care manager (Nicola) who will record their name and reason for lateness.
 The pupil will be marked as late when registration has closed (Code ‘L’).
 If you and your child arrive after Nicola has gone into school, please report to the school office.

 The register will close at 9:05 am and 1.05 pm (Reception and KS1) or 1.35 pm (KS2).
 Pupils arriving after the register has closed will be marked as late after registration (Code ‘L’), pupils arriving after 9.30 am will be marked as ‘U’ which is an unauthorised absence.

-Parents will be contacted by the school if their child is late regularly over a period of 3 weeks.
+Parents will be contacted by the school if their child is late regularly.
 If punctuality continues to be a concern the Pastoral Care and Family Outreach Officer will meet with parents to discuss any issues which are causing lateness and how things can be improved.